HazyResearch/torchhalp/README.md

 python setup.py install
 pytest test/ -v
 ```

+This only supports PyTorch version 0.3.1 or lower.

 ### Use in Other PyTorch Code
 To add the optimizers to your existing PyTorch code: